-Events and Materials Revenue
+Activity 4 Events and Materials Revenue

 Divide into groups of eight to twelve people.
 Discuss the following questions: 1.
 What are some obstacles to obtaining revenue through events?
 2. Share any successful efforts to get a positive financial result from events.
 3. Cost per person can be reduced by increasing attendance at events.
 Discuss some ways to bring more people to your events.
 4. How can a ministry develop speakers good enough so that people will pay to hear them?
 5. Have material sales contributed revenue to your ministry?
-6. How can you increase material sales at a positive margin?
+Discuss ways you can increase material sales.

-Donation Revenue
+Activity 5 Donation Revenue

-As couples, make a list of 100 potential sources of donations.
+As couples, make a list of 100 potential donors (individuals, foundations, etc).

-Underline those who might help by hosting a meeting to hear about the ministry.
+Underline those who might be willing to help host or attend a meeting to hear about the needs of the ministry.